python/cpython/Doc/library/logging.rst

    See :ref:`levels` for a list of levels.

-.. method:: Logger.isEnabledFor(lvl)
+.. method:: Logger.isEnabledFor(level)

-   Indicates if a message of severity *lvl* would be processed by this logger.
+   Indicates if a message of severity *level* would be processed by this logger.
-   This method checks first the module-level level set by ``logging.disable(lvl)`` and then the logger's effective level as determined by :meth:`getEffectiveLevel`.
+   This method checks first the module-level level set by ``logging.disable(level)`` and then the logger's effective level as determined by :meth:`getEffectiveLevel`.